-Significant adverse effects" may be assessed by operators and owners already in the RoMH and/or by using as a guide Annex II (2) of the Strategic Environmental Assessment (SEA) Directive 2001/42/EC.
+"Significant adverse effects" may be assessed by operators and owners already in the RoMH and/or by using as a guide Annex II(2) of the Strategic Environmental Assessment (SEA) Directive 2001/42/EC.
 This requires assessment of the characteristics of the effects, and of the area likely to be affected, having regard, in particular, to:

-- the cumulative nature of the effects, - the trans boundary nature of the effects, - the risks to human health or the environment (e.g. due to accidents), - the magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected), - the value and vulnerability of the area likely to be affected due to: - o special natural characteristics or cultural heritage, - exceeded environmental quality standards or limit values, - o intensive land-use, - the effects on areas or landscapes which have a recognised national, Community or international protection status.
+- the probability, duration, frequency and reversibility of the effects, - the cumulative nature of the effects, - the trans boundary nature of the effects, - the risks to human health or the environment (e.g. due to accidents), - the magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected), - the value and vulnerability of the area likely to be affected due to: - o special natural characteristics or cultural heritage, - o exceeded environmental quality standards or limit values, - o intensive land-use, - the effects on areas or landscapes which have a recognised national, Community or international protection status.